mattpe/wbma/docs/w2-login.md

 1. Modify _Login.js_
    * Add value and onChangeText attributes to FormTextInputs like in the linked article above
-   * Modify 'signInAsync' function to get username and password from 'inputs' object
+   * Modify _logIn()_ function to get username and password from 'inputs' object

 1. Display user's info (username, fullname and email) in _Profile.js_
-   * You can store also the user data to AsyncStorage
+   * You can store also the user data to AuthContext
-   * Remember that AsyncStorage is asynchronous, so you need useState-hook to display anything stored to AsyncStorage and useEffect-hook to prevent infinite loop.

 ### D. Registering

 1. Add another "form" to _Login.js_ for registering.
    * registering is basically the same as login.
 The difference is the [endpoint](http://media.mw.metropolia.fi/wbma/docs/#api-User-PostUser) in the media API
 1. Do the registering functionality the same way as login functionality
 1. Make login to happen automatically after registering
-   * in other words run 'signInAsync' after registering is done
+   * in other words run _logIn()_ after registering is done

 ### Extra.
 Optimize APIHooks.js